The luckiest Girl in the world

 So why am I doing this besides shameless self promotion?
 Well, ladies and gents, I am going to be sitting in a room for a week by myself because it's not safe for me to be around people because--drumroll, please...I am going to be radioactive.

-.
-I will be working on Forever 51 edits and starting on book two, tentatively titled Forever Young.
+I will be working on Forever 51 edits and starting on book two, tentatively titled Wasted on the Young.

 So, give me something to look forward to.
 It won't cost you a dime and if you decide to actually read a book about death, it might make you laugh.